helena-intel/openvino/docs/IE_DG/supported_plugins/AUTO.md

 ###	Default Auto-Device selecting logic

 With the 2021.4 release, Auto-Device selects the most suitable device with following default logic:
-1. Check if dGPU, iGPU and CPU device are available
+1. Check if dGPU (discrete Intel® GPU), iGPU (integrated Intel® GPU) and CPU device are available
 2. Get the precision of the input model, such as FP32
 3. According to the priority of dGPU, iGPU and CPU (in this order), if the device supports the precision of input network, select it as the most suitable device